 Lift up and remove the hard drive.

-If you replacing the hard drive, you’ll have to transfer mounting brackets to the new drive.
+If you replacing the hard drive, you’ll have to transfer mounting brackets to the new one.

-My Dell Studio 1555 laptop has a regular 2.5″ SATA hard drive which can be upgraded to a SSD hard drive (expensive but quite and fast).
+My Dell Studio 1555 has a regular 2.5″ SATA HDD which can be upgraded to a SSD (expensive but quite and fast).